decentninja/Looptime/README.md

 Looptime
 ========

 Looptime is a 3D multiplayer game built in HTML5, WebGL, JavaScript and GoLang.
+It features free-form jumps in time, grandfather paradoxes and other similar temporal shenanigans.

 Setup